robertbg/robertbg.github.io/src/content/pages/homepage.md

 ---
 template: index.hbs
 stylesheet: home.css
-title: Rob Barns-Graham - Creative UI & Full-Stack Javascript Developer
+title: Rob Byrne-Graham - Creative UI & Full-Stack Javascript Developer
 slug: /
 description: >
     Available for freelance, consultancy and contracts on site in London / South East, UK or remotely anywhere in the world from October 2017.